icebreaker2/lawnmover/lawnmover_utils/README.md

 # Lawnmover Utils
-Some utils to install globally and use in a multi-project setup like the Lawnmover or link them via symlink if some boars or compiler in the multiproject setup cannot handle certain implementations.
+Some utils to install globally and use in a multi-project setup like the Lawnmover.
-Those utils must not be installed globally.
-They are marked with an *N* in the header Symlink the files needed from those libraries using the [utility script added to](link.sh) ease linking on windows.
-> *Note:*
-> However, the paths need to be absolute or windows will fail to resolve them even though bash terminal and powershell may resolve it^^^.
-> If my paths are hardcoded, please overwrite them for your setup.
-> I will come up with a better solution but for now thats how it is (git excluding is too error-prone for now that the utils are not fixed)

 # Arduino Timer
 * Original Timer Lib: https://www.arduino.cc/reference/en/libraries/arduino-timer/